 The odd thing about this one is the mud brown paint; it looks like they threw all their leftover colors into one can and mixed them up.
 If we're lucky maybe they'll rethink this color before Series 1 ships.

-Somebody at GreenLight apparently found a faded print (200K JPEG) of this photo on the web, and based the brown paint decision on that.
+Somebody at GreenLight apparently found the faded print (200K JPEG) of this photo on the web, and based the brown paint decision on that.
 But the picture actually shows an Army DJ in the same glossy olive green used on the 1964 CJ-3Bs serving on Army bases.

 By the way, I remember a brown Johnny Lightning WWII MB (110K JPEG) in the early 2000s, which came packaged with the shoulder patch of the North African Theater of Operations Headquarters Staff.
 I always wondered if that paint scheme was authentic to North Africa, but now I'm wondering if it might have been a similar mistake.

 GreenLight probably wanted to find vehicles in colors other than Olive Drab, to make Battalion 64 more interesting.
 A little more research might have revealed that the Navy painted the DJ-5B in both Navy Blue and in the white seen here, and the Air Force had them in Strata Blue.
 But it remains to be seen whether Battalion 64 is planned to include only U.S. Army vehicles.
 (Well, I guess the 2021 Gladiator painted in Snazzberry Red in Series 2 settles that question.)

 I think the first non-postal rendering of GreenLight's Dispatcher was the laughable "Army medic" concept.
 It was the kind of unrealistic short-person ambulance you expect to find only in a dollar store.
 The example seen here has the green wheels GreenLight puts on a small number of many of its models, creating an artificial variation that collectors will "chase" after.